donate110/Rettiwt-API/README.md

 The Rettiwt class has four members:

 - `dm` member, for accessing resources related to direct messages.
-- `list` memeber, for accessing resources related to lists.
+- `list` member, for accessing resources related to lists.
 - `tweet` member, for accessing resources related to tweets.
 - `user` member, for accessing resources related to users.